RoundingWellOS/marionette.toolkit/docs/mixins/state.md

 _.extend(myClass.prototype, StateMixin)
 ```

-You can also use `Marionette.Toolkit.MixinState` which is a utility to mixin the `StateMixin` into any `Marionette.Object`s or `Marionette.View`s.
+You can also use `Marionette.Toolkit.mixinState` which is a utility to mixin the `StateMixin` into any `Marionette.MnObject`s or `Marionette.View`s.
 If there is no `StateModel` definition on your class then the `StateModel` will be defined as a vanilla `Backbone.Model`.
 However, if you have already defined `StateModel` on your class, your `StateModel` definition **will not be overwritten**.

 ```js
 const MyStateModel = Backbone.Model.extend({});